Join OGS for a Tour of Cuba’s Sustainable Farms

 What Does the Trip Cost?

 We offer a limited number of partial scholarships for up to $2,400 (75% of trip cost) to applicants based the prioritizes outlined below.
-Please note we are no longer accepting scholarship applications for the January 2021 Tour.
+Please note we are currently accepting scholarship applications for the June 2021 Tour.
 Special consideration will be given to the following:

 - The type of work the applicant plans to do upon their return from the trip.
 Farmers will be prioritized.